 “I think it’s important that as a legislative assembly we put down a marker and follow through on our primary purpose for existing.”

 Questioned on whether enough time was left of the mandate for all five bills, the Minister says that the “right attitude and right commitment” can see this achieved.
-One Bill which has not made it on to the department’s legislative programme, however, is that in relation to the recommendations from the independent hate crime legislation review, the final report of which was published in December 2020.
+One Bill which has not made it on to the Department’s legislative programme, however, is that in relation to the recommendations from the independent hate crime legislation review, the final report of which was published in December 2020.

 If adopted, the recommendations would see Northern Ireland move from a laggard in terms of hate crime legislation to holding the most progressive laws across the UK.
 Asked if the absence of hate crime legislation was due to capacity constraints, the Minister says that time is also a critical factor.

 “In order to bring legislation to the Assembly there is a series of stages, such as policy development and consultation with other parts of the justice system, which need to be reached even before public consultation and the drafting of a Bill.
-The policy development period will take us in to the end of the year and that would mean little chance of that legislation making in on to the books in this mandate.
+The policy development period will take us in to the end of the year and that would mean little chance of that legislation making it on to the books in this mandate.
 I don’t believe there is any point in us making poor law in order to tick a box,” she states.

 Long sets out an unwillingness to place such a “hefty” piece of legislation through under the (Miscellaneous Provisions) Bill, preferring instead to give the Assembly’s Justice Committee proper opportunity for scrutiny.